Sanb4ik/react-redux-todo/README.md

-# Build TODO App with Redux and React JS
+# Build TODO App with Redux and React JS for NOVOSOFT

 This repository contains code for Todo app with react-redux.